wp-plugins/woocommerce-ajax-filters/readme.txt

 ---

 == Changelog ==

+= 1.1.0.2 =
+* Fix - another js issue that stops plugin from work
+* Fix - order by name, name_numeric and attribute ID wasn't working

+= 1.1.0.1 =
+* Fix - js issue that stops plugin from work

+= 1.1.0 =
+* Enhancement - Show all values - on plugin settings page you can enable option to show all values no matter if they are used or not
+* Enhancement - Values order - you can set values order when editing attribute.
+You can set how to order (by id, name or custom).
+If you set to order `by custom` you can drag&amp;drop values up and down and set your own order.
+* Small fixes

 = 1.0.4.5 =
 * Enhancement - values order added.
 Now order of values can be controlled through attribute options